areynolds77/WideOrbit/README.md

 * Synch-WOPurge should work on any input object--right now MediaAssets must be in the G column, would be nice if it could detect the appropriate column
 * Imporve verbose/debug logging--there should be a standard set of messages
 * Add Update-MediaAsset
+* How to: access & edit DoW/timer values